corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 }
 ```

-### Flow Injection
+### Flow injection

 Flow instantiation is done in a number of situations and all require implementations to be injected.
-This includes when a flow is started, when a subflow is started, and when a flow is loaded from a checkpoint.
+This includes when a flow is started, when a sub-flow is started, and when a flow is loaded from a checkpoint.
 At each point, the flow dependencies are injected using the `DependencyInjectionService`.
-When a flow is deserialized from a checkpoint it maintains references to the injected services, but the state machine reference is updated for any dynamic service injectable which requires a state machine reference.
+When a flow is deserialized from a checkpoint, it maintains references to the injected services.
+The state machine reference is updated for any injectable dynamic service which requires one.

 #### Injection service function